google/framework-for-osdu/osdu-r2/os-workflow/README.md

 ### POST /updateWorkflowStatus

 The `/updateWorkflowStatus` API endpoint updates the status of a workflow job.
-This endpoint is not available for third-party applications.
+This endpoint is not available for external requests.
 In particular, the Apache Airflow DAGs query this endpoint to set the status of a workflow.

-#### Request
+#### Request body

-The incoming request body contains the following properties in the request body.

 | Property   | Type     | Description                                      |
 | ---------- | -------- | ------------------------------------------------ |